 ABOUT THE ARTIST

 Ekta Kaul is an award winning textile artist and designer.
 Her textiles are imbued with character, they speak of exquisite hand craftsmanship, simplicity and timeless design.
-Ekta’s bespoke embroidered StoryMaps seek to tell stories through maps.
-Textured silks, fine wools and soft cashmeres are embroidered, hand-dyed and printed in simple graphic compositions using time-honoured methods at the studio.
+Ekta creates bespoke embroidered maps based on personal histories and small editions of scarves exploring contemporary expressions of stitch.
+Sumptuous silks, fine wools and soft cashmeres are embroidered, hand-dyed and printed in simple graphic compositions using time-honoured methods.

-Ekta’s creative voice is rooted in the plural – a unique assimilation of her Indian heritage and British training.
-She initially studied at India’s premier design school the National Institute of Design, founded on Charles and Ray Eames manifesto and Bauhaus principles.
-Following this, she won the Charles Wallace and British Council scholarships to pursue MA Textiles in the UK.
+Ekta’s visual language is rooted in the plural – a seamless blend of her Indian heritage and a western approach that is built on the foundation of her design education in India and the UK.
+She trained at India’s premier design school the National Institute of Design, founded on Charles and Ray Eames manifesto and Bauhaus principles.
+She then won the Charles Wallace and British Council scholarships to pursue MA Textiles in the UK.
 Since setting up her studio practice in 2008, she has gained the following of a discerning audience.
-Her work is seen at some of the most respected galleries and stores in the UK and the US including The New Craftsmen, Contemporary Applied Arts, Designers Guild, Ruthin Craft Centre, Museum of Art and Design NYC among others.
+Her work is seen at some of the most respected galleries and stores in the UK and the US including CAA, Designers Guild, Ruthin Craft Centre, Museum of Art and Design among others.
 She has received awards from the Crafts Council and the Arts Council, England & was nominated for the Arts Foundation Fellowship in 2010.
-Ekta grew up in India and has lived in Chiswick for the last eight years.
-She works from her studio at Cockpit Arts, Bloomsbury.
+Ekta works from her studio at Cockpit Arts, Bloomsbury.